Danmaarjustin/k3s/README.md

 --cluster-init --write-kubeconfig-mode 644
 ```

-When you are using a proxy/loadbalncer in front do, kan je ook doen door NAT regel te maken op je router/fireall, aangezien verkeer daar toch altijd al doorheen gaat:
+When you are using a proxy/loadbalncer in front do, can be done by creating a NAT rule on router/fireall, because this there already.

 Copy and paste to all master nodes do: